Yoanna16/mvstproject/README.md

 The Github API has a fairly strict limit.
 When running the app locally you can export a personal access token and set up Using GitHub CLI in the command line.
 More information here:
 [Getting started using GitHub CLI](https://docs.github.com/en/rest/quickstart?apiVersion=2022-11-28&tool=cli)

+## TO DO
+- Write tests
+- Implement user search functionality

 ## UI